godotengine/godot-docs/tutorials/ray-casting.rst

 It is a very common case to attempt casting a ray from a character or another game scene to try to infer properties of the world around it.
-The problem with this is that the same character has a collider, so the ray can never leave the origin (it will keep hitting it's own collider), as evidenced in the following image.
+The problem with this is that the same character has a collider, so the ray can never leave the origin (it will keep hitting its own collider), as evidenced in the following image.

 .. image:: /img/raycast_falsepositive.png